 5. Ongoing monitoring of data and outcomes, including use of the Environmental Scan observational tool and ARTIC staff survey.

-6. More intensive coaching of small groups of staff that will allow greater opportunities for shared learning, discussion, and case consultation to help staff deepen their understanding of trauma-informed principals and translate knowledge into practice within the classroom and school.
+6. More intensive coaching of small groups of staff that allowed greater opportunities for shared learning, discussion, and case consultation to help staff deepen their understanding of trauma-informed principals and translate knowledge into practice within the classroom and school.